cjmartin/launchcalendar.org/_posts/2025-05-28-falcon-9-starlink-10-32.md

     video_id: '1927719294923583703'
 images: []
 ---
 SpaceX launched the Starlink 10-32 (Starlink Group 10-32) mission on May 28, 2025, from Launch Complex 39A at NASA’s Kennedy Space Center using Falcon 9.
 The launch delivered 27 Starlink V2 Mini satellites to a 279 km, 53° orbit for SpaceX's broadband constellation.
 Booster B1080 completed its 19th flight, landing on the droneship 'Just Read the Instructions' in the Atlantic.
-This marked the 64th Falcon 9 flight of 2025 and the 48th dedicated Starlink mission.
-The satellites deployed about 64 minutes after liftoff, with mostly favorable weather at launch and a live webcast available ahead of liftoff.
+This launch marked the company’s 420th re-flown booster flight and contributed to the expansion of the Starlink internet constellation.
+Favorable weather conditions were expected for the morning launch, and a live webcast was available.
+The satellites deployed about 64 minutes after liftoff.